JoseDLC5/Unity-OSC-Receiver/README.md

 # Unity-OSC-Receiver
-Syncs movement of an object in Unity to the GPS coordinates of your Phone using Open Sound Control and the Mobile Open Sound Control GPS Transmitter
+Set of scripts for receiving and using GPS data through Open Sound Control.

+Sample Scene listens on port 9000 for /lat and /long values and moves a cube to those coordinates in the game space.